AugustMiller/sass-inline-asset/readme.md

 3. Inferring the mime-type from the file's extension;
 4. Encoding the asset as `base64`.

-Other asset-inlineing libraries seemed to be opinionated about which file types could be passed, and had special logic for each.
+Other asset-inlining libraries seemed to be opinionated about which file types could be passed, and had special logic for each.

 We're not making assumptions, but _are_ expressing an opinion about the encoding type.
 Even though some formats (looking at you, SVG) can be more efficiently transmitted as url-encoded XML, some browsers have trouble rendering it. `base64` has been more reliable, and we've adopted it here, despite its inefficiencies.